 For those who absolutely need to visit their branch, we reveal which banks are open and when.

-Some essential businesses such as supermarkets and banks have been allowed to remain open during the UK lockdown, while lots of non-essential retailers have now reopened their stores.
+Some essential businesses such as supermarkets and banks were allowed to remain open during the UK lockdown, while lots of non-essential retailers had to wait until it was safer to reopen their stores.

 Before we reveal the new opening times for the main banks, remember that you shouldn't visit a branch unless it’s absolutely essential – you may be able to deal with some banking issues online or in the app.